How to Use Employee Orientation to Set New Hires Up for Success

 Change up the format

-To avoid losing your new hires’ interest over the course of a day-long orientation, it’s a good idea to switch things up at least once or twice.
+To avoid losing your new hires’ interest during a day-long orientation, it’s a good idea to switch things up at least once or twice.
 Use a combination of written materials, video, and face-to-face onboarding sections.
 Move between a few different locations to avoid it feeling like one endless meeting.
-Consider incorporating an ice-breaker or team-building exercise to give recruits a change to talk amongst themselves.
+Consider incorporating an ice-breaker or team-building exercise to give recruits a chance to talk amongst themselves.

 Don’t overdo it

 Avoid using your orientation to unleash a firehose of information or introduce new employees to so many people they’ll never remember who’s who.
 Getting acclimated to a new company takes time; it’s not something you can force to happen in a single day, no matter how great your orientation is.
-For many companies, half a day is a completely sufficient amount of time and will keep the experience from being an overwhelming one.
+For many companies, half a day is a sufficient amount of time and will keep the experience from overwhelming.

-By creating a structured, intentionally planned employee orientation process, you’ll help recruits feel welcome while giving them the tools and confidence they need to have a strong start in their new roles.
+By creating a structured, intentionally planned employee orientation process, you’ll help recruits feel welcome while giving them the tools and confidence they need to start off strong in their new roles.

 Pete Newsome